oren/oren.github.io/articles/how-to-score-a-business-plan/README.md

 # How to Score a Business Plan

-A Business Plan is a short page of text.
-I will send via text tomorrow and you will return a number between 0 and 24.
+A Business Plan is a document.
+You score it between 0 and 24.
+Only spend 5-10 minute reading and scoring it.

 ![score](how-to-score-a-business-plan.png)